I probably hoard too much, since this page is essentially the hoarding of random, possibly broken, thoughts. I may be the king of hoarders.

 To me, that’s deeply creepy.
 It sinks far below even the worst kind of advertising into covert manipulation of individuals and their social groups.
 My guess is that the commercial motivation for Facebook to allow harvesting ‘apps’ such broad access to Facebook profiles was to drive advertising revenue that inevitably followed when these companies finished gathering and analysing user profile data.

-In other words “Now that you know your demographics, how do you want to allocate your budget?”
+In other words, Facebook could then ask “Now that you know your demographics, how do you want to allocate your budget?”